-Performance data quoted represents past performance which does not guarantee future results.
-The investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
-Net performance reflects a front-end sales charge of 4.75% for class A shares.
-A 1% contingent deferred sales charge for class C shares is charged on redemptions made within 12 months of purchase, but not at one year.
+The performance quoted represents past performance and does not guarantee future results.
+Investment return and principal value of an investment will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
+Performance at offer reflects a front-end sales charge of 4.75 percent for Class A shares; a contingent deferred sales charge of 1 percent for Class C share redemptions made earlier than one year after purchase.
 Performance data quoted reflects reinvested dividends and capital gains.
-Returns less than one year are not annualized.
-Current performance may be higher or lower than the performance data quoted.
+Returns of less than one year are not annualized.
+Current performance may be lower or higher than the performance quoted.

 Risk considerations: Mid-cap and small-cap stocks may temporarily fall out of favor or perform poorly relative to other types of investments.
 While stocks of mid-cap companies may be slightly less volatile than those of small-cap companies, they still involve substantial risk.